Peripli/service-manager/README.md

 ## Feedback and Support

 Feedback and contributions are always welcome.
 Please refer to the [contribution guidelines]() as well as the [developer's guide]() for more details.

+## Additional Resources

+- Execution of a flow similar to the one described in the [walkthrough](docs/usage/walkthrough.md) can be found [here]().

+- Session about Service Manager on the [Europe CF Summit 2018](https://www.cloudfoundry.org/event/eusummit2018/) can be found [here]().
+A quick execution of the demo in the session can be found [here](https://www.youtube.com/watch?v=FG2bIv34P10)

+- Documentation glossary can be found [here](docs/concepts/glossary.md)

+- Details about the SM API can be found [here](https://github.com/Peripli/specification/blob/master/api.md)

+- Service Manager CLI documentation is located [here](https://github.com/Peripli/service-manager-cli/tree/master/docs)